NixOS/rfcs/rfcs/0127-issues-warnings.md

     - Properly implementing this turned out to be non-trivial, so this feature was cut for the sake of simplicity as it was not of high importance anyways.
   - The ignore mechanism has been refined so that there is less risk of missing future warnings.
 - ~~Should issues be a list or an attrset?~~·
-  - We are using a list ~~for now, there is always the possibility to also allow attrsets in the future.~~
+  - ~~We are using a list for now, there is always the possibility to also allow attrsets in the future.~~
+  - Current design uses an attribute set
 - Currently, many of the relevant nixpkgs configuration options can also be set impurely via environment variables.
 The `config.problemHandler` option does however not easily map to some environment variable.
   - When merging existing features into the problems system, existing environment variable will keep working in the future.
   - Maybe using less environment variables is all for the better?
-  - We may always add specific environment variables for specific use cases where needed without having to expose the full expression power of `config.problemHandler`.
+  - We may always add specific environment variables for specific use cases where needed without having to expose the full expression power of the configuration options.

 ## Future work
 [future]: #future-work